 Ornamental Garden, Hauz Khas Park

 Not just in India but in most cities on our planet, poorest neighbourhoods tend to have less green spaces by area and per inhabitants.
 The scarcity of trees and parks, which cool down the air locally and allow people to escape the heat, is one dangerous ingredient in the lethal cocktail of heat waves, sweeping across many developping countries without access to properly insulated buildings, parks and air conditionning.
-Morever, their inhabitants are more likely to do physical labour and work in the streets, or in the fields.
+Morever, their inhabitants are more likely to do physical labour and work in the streets, or in the fields, increasing even more risks of heat strokes.

 Excess heat caused by the urban heat island effect in Delhi was measured to be as high as 7.6°C in some neighborhoods during summer.